 This entry is the continuation of Queen Esther’s story.
-In the last entry, I wrote about how Esther captured the Kings heart.
+In the last entry, I wrote about how Esther captured the King’s heart.
 In this entry, I will write about what God has taught me about Esther’s obedience and Mordecai’s guidance in her life.
-I ask God that you may always be blessed with His abounding love and mercy.
-My prayer for you is that you always know how valuable you are to Him and how needed you are for such a time as the one we are living in for the salvation of many.
-You are as important to God as our beautiful queen Esther was to Him.
-To Jesus our value never changes.
-I, pray in Jesus name that you are beyond blessed and may always feel as loved as you truly are by the Lord.
+I ask God that you may always abound in His love and mercy.
+I pray, may you always know how valuable and needed you are.
+Especially for such a time as the one we are living in for the salvation of many.
+You are as important to God as our beautiful Queen Esther was to Him.
+To Jesus, our value never changes.
+I pray in Jesus’ name that you are beyond blessed and may always feel as loved as you indeed are by the Lord.
 May God always bless you!

 For Such a Time as This: Walk with the Wise

 30 Charm is deceptive, and beauty is fleeting;

 but a woman who fears the Lord is to be praised.

 31 Honor her for all that her hands have done,

 and let her works bring her praise at the city gate.

 I can picture Esther when she was a little girl.
 I can see her running around her neighbourhood with all her little friends playing and laughing.
 Much like her, some of them might have lost their parents as well.
 Never in her young mind could she have imagined that one day God would place in her hands the task of delivering all her little friends and her entire race from mass genocide.
 God had a plan for Hadassah (Esther), a little orphan girl living in exile with her cousin Mordecai.
 She is proof that once God sets His eyes on someone, no one can stand in His way.
 God had set His eyes on Hadassah (Esther).